Instituto-Atlantico/janus/README.md

 ./bin/janus-cli_linux_amd64 deploy local --agent-port 8001 --agent-name demo
 ```

-The aries agent will be available at port 8001 and the admin page at port 8002, such as http://localhost:8002
+The Aries agent will be available at port 8001 and the admin page at port 8002, such as http://localhost:8002

-If you want to have a communication between local and remote devices you need to pass the network IP for local device:
+If you want to have communication between local and remote devices you need to pass the network IP for the local device:

 ```
 ./bin/janus-cli_linux_amd64 deploy local --agent-port <port-number> --agent-name <agent-name> --agent-ip <agent-ip>